 Read the Article

-Most articles on the internet focus on infertility factors that are directly part of fertility such as supply of eggs, sperm mobility, hormonal imbalances, and uterine health (for example).
+Most articles on the internet focus on infertility factors that are directly part of fertility.
+These include supply of eggs, sperm mobility, hormonal imbalances, and uterine health (for example).
 However, other factors that have a direct impact on fertility are not as commonly talked about, even though there is research to support these factors.
-There are several environmental and lifestyle factors that can impact fertility and these factors are easily controlled.
+There are several environmental and lifestyle factors that can impact fertility.
+These factors are easily controlled.
 Read more about Fertility: Factors.

 What to do next: